tomszrad/q-countdown-timer/README.md

 ## What is it?

-A countdown timer from when you are, for example, on some sort of rehab.
-You can add a pin-secured message about the details.
+A countdown timer with ability to add a pin-encrypted message.

 ## Installation